 - Israel’s “occupation” of Palestinian land;

-- Israel's construction of "the 25-foot high cement wall" -- a reference to the barrier that Israel erected as a means of stopping the epidemic of terrorist attacks that were being launched from the West Bank; and
+- Israel’s construction of “the 25-foot high cement wall” – a reference to the barrier that the Jewish state erected as a means of stopping the epidemic of terrorist attacks that were being launched from the West Bank; and

-- Israel's "demolition of Palestinian homes and olive orchards" -- a reference to Israeli Defense Force measures taken against the residences and munitions facilities of Palestinian terrorists.
+- Israel’s “demolition of Palestinian homes and olive orchards” – a reference to Israeli Defense Forces attacks on the homes and munitions facilities of Palestinian terrorists.

-In her public speeches, Epstein contends that the Jewish state has taken on the Nazi role in its conflict with the Palestinians, and that the latter are innocent victims who suffer today in a manner reminiscent of how the Jews suffered in Hitler's Germany.
-"I feel anger," said Epstein on one occasion.
-"I feel that those [Jews] who were persecuted and their descendants have become the persecutors.
+In her public speeches, Epstein routinely maintained that Israel treated the Palestinians in a manner similar to how the Nazis of yesteryear had treated the Jews.
+“I feel anger,” said Epstein on one occasion.
+“I feel that those [Jews] who were persecuted and their descendants have become the persecutors.
 It seems that is the lesson they have learned from the Holocaust.”
 In 2004, Epstein delivered a speech at an Islamic community center titled “Surviving the Holocaust: Witnessing History Repeated.”

-Epstein commonly likens present-day anti-Israel demonstrations to the anti-war and civil-rights demonstrations that took place in the U.S. during the 1960s and 70s.
+Epstein often likened modern-day anti-Israel demonstrations to the anti-war and civil-rights protests that had taken place in the U.S. during the 1960s and ’70s.
 For example, in February 2004 she said: